athenarc/bip-citation-classifier/README.md

 # Project Structure
 ## Part I: Zero-Shot Classification Models
 Six folders need to be created to store datasets, notebooks, and results of the Zero-Shot Classification Models.

+Folder 1 – ACT:

+Dataset: datasets/ACL_ATC/ATC/train.csv
+Notebook: Inference_ZeroShotClassification/ZeroShotClassification_ACL_ATC_Classes6.ipynb
+Contents: Inference results from four ZeroShotClassification models will be stored as .csv files.
+Model performance will be documented in the notebook.